Alvord History, Family Crest & Coats of Arms

 Alfred of Beverley ( fl.
 1143), was an early English chronicler and a priest of Beverley.
 He is described in the preface to his book as 'treasurer of the church of Beverley.'
 "He speaks of himself as contemporary with the removal of the Flemings from the north of England to Ross in Herefordshire in 1112. "

-Important Dates for the Alvord family
+Early History of the Alvord family

 This web page shows only a small excerpt of our Alvord research.
 Another 51 words (4 lines of text) covering the years 115 and 1155 are included under the topic Early Alvord History in all our PDF Extended History products and printed products wherever possible.